publications

 The GDPR usually obliges parties involved to report personal data security breaches to the Data Protection Ombudsman and, in certain cases, the persons affected as well.
 As a rule, a notification to the Data Protection Ombudsman must be submitted no later than 72 hours after the data security breach has been discovered.
 This is such a short time that it is a good idea to plan in advance how to react to a data security breach and report it, so that it is not necessary to start considering it only after the breach has occurred.

 Ensuring the management’s commitment is essential for the data security operating model.
-Therefore, the Founding Members must identify the person or party who is in a leadership position regarding data security in the Data Network and ensure their commitment to achieving the target state.
+Therefore, the founding members must identify the person or party who is in a leadership position regarding data security in the data space and ensure their commitment to achieving the target state.

-The Data Network should agree on indicators for measuring data security.
-What indicators are used is essentially dependent on the type of data network setup.
+The data space should agree on indicators for measuring data security. what indicators are used is essentially dependent on the type of data space setup.
 The indicators should be defined in such a way that they are related to the objectives set above, that the parties can influence them through their own measures and that they are particularly significant in terms of the risks assessed as most serious above.

-4 What kind of audits and reviews are carried out in the Data Network?
+4.10.4 What kind of audits and reviews are carried out in the data space?

 In order to build trust, the data security process must be sufficiently transparent.
-In particular, it is worth investing in transparent risk management of the network.
+In particular, it is worth investing in transparent risk management of the data space.

 To ensure data security, it can also be agreed that the parties have the right to audit and review each other’s systems and facilities.
-If such audits and reviews are deemed necessary, a term should be included in the Constitutiv Agreement, the Accession Agreement, the Dataset Terms of Use or the Governance Model that obligates parties who may be subject to such measures to allow access to their systems and facilities.
+If such audits and reviews are deemed necessary, a term should be included in the constitutive agreement, the accession agreement, the dataset terms of use or the governance model that obligates parties who may be subject to such measures to allow access to their systems and facilities.
 The term must be so unambiguous and clear that there is no doubt about who it concerns, what the audit or review may focus on, who can perform it, who is responsible for the costs arising from it and what kind of confidentiality obligations the party performing it has.

-5 Documentation of the Data Network’s data security model
+4.10.5 Documentation of the data space’s data security model

-The data security operating model for the Data Network will be incorporated into the Data Network’s rulebook.
-As a rule, it is a similar document to the Code of Conduct, which describes the mutual understanding between the parties, but is not a contractually binding part of the Constitutive Agreement.
-Therefore, all obligations that should be contractually binding on the parties must be recorded separately in the relevant sections of the Constitutive Agreement or its annexes.
-It is also possible to include the entire data security operating model as a binding annex to the Constitutive Agreement.
+The data security operating model for the data space will be incorporated into the data space’s rulebook.
+As a rule, it is a similar document to the code of conduct, which describes the mutual understanding between the parties, but is not a contractually binding part of the constitutive agreement.
+Therefore, all obligations that should be contractually binding on the parties must be recorded separately in the relevant sections of the constitutive agreement or its annexes.
+It is also possible to include the entire data security operating model as a binding annex to the constitutive agreement.
 However, this may make the operating model too rigid when it should be possible to reform and maintain it in a flexible manner.

-As the Data Network develops, operations change and new parties bring new needs to the network, it is important to ensure that data security remains at the desired level and that the data security process of the Data Network is continuously improved.
-It is advisable to enter separately in the Governance Model how the data security operating model is reviewed and updated whenever necessary and at agreed intervals.
+As the data space develops, operations change and new parties bring new needs to the data space, it is important to ensure that data security remains at the desired level and that the data security process of the data space is continuously improved.
+It is advisable to enter separately in the governance model how the data security operating model is reviewed and updated whenever necessary and at agreed intervals.

 The purpose limitation of data protection in accordance with the General Data Protection Regulation (GDPR) restricts the purposes for which the controller can use information collected on people.
 There are two important aspects in purpose limitation: personal data shall be collected for specified, explicit and legitimate purposes (purpose specification) and not further processed in a manner that is incompatible with those purposes (compatible use).
-The purpose limitation does not prohibit the data collected for one purpose from being processed for another purpose, as long as it is not incompatible with the original purpose.
-This principle is aimed at, on the one hand, protecting the legitimate expectations of data subjects with regard to the processing of personal data concerning them and, on the other hand, enabling further use of personal data within certain limits.
+While data collected for one purpose may be processed for another, this is only permissible if the new purpose aligns with the original intent.
+This principle balances the protection of data subjects’ expectations with the need for further use of personal data within defined limits.

 However, when it comes to the rights of use, the essential question is for what purposes the holder of the rights, such as the holder of copyrights, producer’s rights or the right to data based on the protection of trade secrets, has allowed the use of the data.
 Normally, they do not have the rights of use for any other purposes.